Managing a multi-day marketing campaign is complicated.

 - Setting Beginning And End Dates: So your beginning date should be the first day you want any content to be released.
 For example, a campaign around Black History Month would have a start day of March 1, and then the end date would be March 31st.

-- Adding Content: Add any content about your theme (i.e. social campaign, blog posts, etc.) to your marketing project.
+- Adding Content: Add any content about your theme (i.e. social campaign, blog posts, etc.) to your marketing campaign.

 - Assigning Tasks: Add in all the tasks associated with your theme’s content.

-Basically, you can use Marketing Projects for ANY type of campaign you want.
+Basically, you can use Marketing Campaigns for ANY type of campaign you want.

 And because you’re the most versatile marketer around…